 In adolescence parents and children often begin to spend more time apart.
-It’s natural for teenagers to explore relationships with friends and other people outside their families.
+It’s natural for teenagers to want to spend time by themselves, as well as time with friends and other people outside their families.

 Staying connected with your teenage child is about building closeness in your relationship by being available and responsive to your child.
-It’s more than just spending time around each other – after all, family members can sometimes share the same physical space without really connecting.
+It’s more than just spending time around each other.

-Connecting can be casual, which involves using frequent everyday interactions to build closeness.
-Or connecting can be planned – this is when you schedule time to do things together that you both enjoy.
+- planned, which is when you schedule time to do things together that you both enjoy.

 If you stay connected with your child, you’ll be in a good position to pick up on any problems that your child might be having.
 Your child is also more likely to come to you with problems.

-Casual connecting is a way of using everyday interactions to build closeness and positive relationships.
-The best opportunities for casual connecting are when your child starts a conversation with you – this generally means he’s in the mood to talk.
+Casual connecting is a way of using everyday interactions to build positive relationships.
+The best opportunities for casual connecting are when your child starts a conversation with you – this generally means they’re in the mood to talk.

 Tips for casual connecting

 - Stop what you’re doing and focus on the moment.
+For example, put down your phone or shut your computer screen.
 Even for just a few seconds, give your child your full attention.
 Connecting works best when you send the message that right now, your child is the most important thing to you.

-- Look at your child while she’s talking to you.
-Really listen to what she’s saying.
-This sends the message that what she has to say is important to you.
+- Look at your child while they’re talking to you.
+Really listen to what they’re saying.
+This sends the message that what your child has to say is important to you.

 - Show interest.
-Encourage your child to expand on what he’s saying, and explore his views, opinions, feelings, expectations or plans.
+Encourage your child to expand on what they’re saying, and explore their views, opinions, feelings, expectations or plans.

-- Listen without judging or correcting.
-Your aim is to be with your child, not to give advice or help unless she asks for it.
+- Listen without interrupting, judging or correcting.
+Your aim is to be with your child, not to give advice or help unless they ask for it.

-- Just be there – for example, you might be in the kitchen when your child is in his bedroom.
+- Just be there.
+For example, you might be in the kitchen when your child is studying at the table.
 Teenagers benefit just from knowing that you’re available.